MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/delete-organization-users.md

    [Why don't users appear or disappear promptly after I add or delete them in the Users Services page?](faq-user-and-permissions-management.md#users-delay)

-7. If you deleted paid users who had Basic or higher features, and you don't want to pay for those users, you must also [reduce the users](../billing/buy-basic-access-add-users.md).
+7. If you deleted paid users who had Basic or higher features, also [reduce the users in Organization settings](../billing/buy-basic-access-add-users.md#reduce-charges-for-users-who-no-longer-need-access).
 Then you're not charged in your next Azure billing cycle.

-   To reduce or cancel users for the next month, you must make updates before the last day of the current month.
+   To reduce or cancel users for the next month, make updates before the last day of the current month.
    Your bill won't show the changes until the next month because paid users are monthly purchases.

 > [!NOTE]
-> - Azure Active Directory (AD)-backed organizations.
-After you remove a user from Azure AD, you can't assign artifacts to that user anymore.
+> - Azure Active Directory (Azure AD)-backed organizations: After you remove a user from Azure AD, you can't assign artifacts to that user anymore.
 Examples are work items and pull requests.
 However, we preserve the history of artifacts that were already assigned to the user.
-> - Managed service account (MSA)-backed organizations.
-After you remove a user from your MSA-backed organization, the user remains within the tenant and can be re-added at any time.
+> - Managed service account (MSA)-backed organizations: After you remove a user from your MSA-backed organization, the user remains within the tenant and can be re-added at any time.

 #### [Current page](#tab/current-page)